irgolic/AutoPR/autopr/workflows/README.md

 <!-- Living README Summary -->
 ## 🌳 Living Summary

-This folder contains Python scripts and YAML files related to workflow configurations.
-The `__init__.py` script provides functions for loading and collecting workflows from YAML files.
-The `autogenerate_readmes.yaml` file defines a workflow for generating summaries of files and folders in a directory.
-The `insert_into_readme.yaml` file defines a task for inserting content into a file using tag-based delimiters.
+This folder contains a collection of files related to workflow automation.
+The `__init__.py` file provides functions for loading and collecting workflows from YAML files.
+The `api_git_history.yaml` file defines a workflow for making API calls, saving the response to a file, and pushing it to a Git repository.
+The `autogenerate_readmes.yaml` file contains workflows for summarizing files and folders and generating README summaries.
+The `insert_into_readme.yaml` file defines a task for inserting content into a file.
 The `summarize_pr.yaml` file defines a workflow for summarizing changes in a pull request.

 ### [`__init__.py`](https://github.com/raphael-francis/AutoPR-internal/tree/main/./autopr/workflows/__init__.py/)